 Like most of our holiday rituals and traditions, getting to the true roots of the origins proves difficult.
-There is a lot of bad research out there, and stories told by sources like the History Channel which are based on lazy and inadequate research.
+There is a lot of bad research out there and stories told by sources like the History Channel, which are based on lazy and inadequate research.

-So, I am not going to give you a run down of Halloween in the last century, of young Scots-Irish-American scamps running around the streets making mischief at the turn of the 20th century.
+So, I am not going to give you a rundown of Halloween in the last century, of young Scots-Irish-American scamps running around the streets making mischief at the turn of the 20th century.
 You can find enough of that on the History Channel.
 I like to pick up where the History Channel leaves off and take you back further to the ancient pagan origins of our modern holidays.

-As many already know, the O in Jack O'Lantern is a contraction for "of."
+As many already know, the "o" in jack-o'-lantern is a contraction for "of."
 It is more or less slang for "Jack of the Lantern."

-There were originally regional variations in different parts of Britain such as Jack-a-Lantern, Jacky Lantern, Jack w' a Lantern, and likely others.
+There were originally regional variations in different parts of Britain, such as Jack-a-Lantern, Jacky Lantern, Jack w' a Lantern, and likely others.

 So what exactly did this mean?

-Well Jack was often used as a euphemism for a spirit.
-It could sometimes be a clownish figure, a good spirit or a bad spirit, a nature guardian, or other folkloric figures.
+Well, Jack was often used as a euphemism for a spirit.
+It could sometimes be a clownish figure, a good or bad spirit, a nature guardian, or other folkloric figures.
 You see more examples of Jack as a spirit in other folkloric motifs such as Jack in the Green (and a myriad of other Jacks in British folklore: Jack Frost, Jack-in-Irons, Jack o'Legs, and many more).

 And, as with all of our ancestral customs and beliefs from the days when celebrations were not described in books or dictated at the pulpit, the lore associated with these customs varied over time and by geography.

-Where Did Jack O'Lantern Come From?
+Where Did the Jack-o'-Lantern Come From?

-Halloween evolved from the old Celtic pagan holiday Samhain, which was considered the start of the New Year to the ancient Celts.
+Halloween evolved from the old Celtic pagan holiday Samhain, which was considered the start of the New Year, to the ancient Celts.

 Evolution of Legend and Practice

-Because Europe's Christian Holidays were built on top of the original pagan holidays, new legends and stories were devised to give Christian explanations to the pagan practices still being carried on among the peasantry.
+Because Europe's Christian holidays were built on top of the original pagan holidays, new legends and stories were devised to give Christian explanations to the pagan practices still being carried on among the peasantry.
 This was true in Britain and also on the mainland European continent.